Graph-Query-Synthesis/GQS/README.md

 Maven 3.9.6
 Java-JDK 21.0
 ```
-Then, using the following command to compile the source code:
+Then, use the following command to compile the source code:
 ```
 mvn install -DskipTests -T1C
 ```